Sterbic/CUES/README.md

 4) Acknowledgments
 ---------------------

-The BFS paralellization used in CUES is mainly based on [Scalable GPU Graph Traversal][1] by Merrill et al.
+The BFS parallelization used in CUES is largely based on paper by Duane Merrill, Michael Garland and Andrew Grimshaw, [Scalable GPU Graph Traversal][1]

 [1]: https://research.nvidia.com/publication/scalable-gpu-graph-traversal "Scalable GPU Graph Traversal"